Convert PPT and PPTX to PDF in Java [Advanced Features Included]

 Convert PowerPoint to PDF in Notes Slide View

-This Java code shows you how to convert a PowerPoint to PDF notes:
+This code demonstrates how to convert a PowerPoint presentation to a PDF that includes notes:

-// Instantiates a Presentation class that represents a PowerPoint file
+// Instantiate the Presentation class that represents a PowerPoint or OpenDocument file.

 try {